 -g flag in this command tells npm to install Gulp globally onto your computer, which allows you to use the gulp command anywhere on your system.

-At this point you will should able to call gulp directly from the command line by typing;
+At this point you’re able to call gulp directly from the command line by typing;

 Step 5 – Update your project file